-Close your email with one specific question or action that should be taken by the recipient.
+Close your email with one specific question or action that the recipient should take.
 Posing too many questions or steps to complete is a recipe for overwhelming the reader.
-Decide what the most important action is.
-It will make your conversation more dynamic, without any unnecessary information.
+Decide what the most crucial action is.
+It’ll make your conversation more dynamic without any unnecessary information.

-Many emails that we receive are closed with a vague “what do you think?” or “when would be best for you to meet?”.
-Although the intentions here are clearly good, and indicate a high level of writer’s empathy (“I value your time and opinion”), it’s not the best way to end an email.
+Many emails you receive are closed with a vague “what do you think?” or “when would be best for you to meet?”.
+Although the intentions here are clearly good and indicate a high level of writer’s empathy (“I value your time and opinion”), it’s not the best way to end an email.

-An email signature gives you the opportunity to add links to social media or to your website.
+An email signature allows you to add links to social media or your website.
 To see if anyone clicks the link in your signature, add UTMs to these links.
 Additional data is always useful when it comes to analyzing traffic sources.